vi/websocat/doc.md

         --socks5-bind-script <socks5_bind_script>
             [A] Execute specified script in `socks5-bind:` mode when remote port number becomes known.

+        --socks5-user-pass <socks5_user_pass>
+            [A] Specify username:password for SOCKS5 proxy.
+If not specified, the default is to use no authentication.

         --socks5-destination <socks_destination>
             [A] Examples: 1.2.3.4:5678  2600:::80  hostname:5678